FREQUENTLY ASKED QUESTIONS

 How does the Paulson training system work?

-All training is done interactively on a PC or via a web browser using our InSite360 internet-based platform.
+All training is done interactively via a web browser using either Paulson’s LMS (Paulson University) or by loading the training material onto a company’s own LMS.
 High quality video with 3-D animations of machinery are used to illustrate machine operation and what is happening inside the machine.
 Questions are asked throughout a training lesson to reinforce the knowledge being taught.
 Each employee is assigned the courses appropriate for his or her job level.
 Training records for each employee’s training activity are maintained automatically.
 They can then be reviewed by supervisors to ensure that scheduled training is being taken.